 Teamwork plus help from MBS Logistics

-Juliane Harnoth, Head of Career Services & Relationship Management and Dr. Nils Finger, who holds a professorship for Supply Chain Management at CBS, came up with the idea for the charity campaign.
+Juliane Harnoth, Head of Career Service & Relationship Management and Dr. Nils Finger, who holds a professorship for Supply Chain Management at CBS, came up with the idea for the charity campaign.
 The supply chain is of course also relevant for donations: How does a large load of clothing get from Cologne to the Atlas Mountains?
 Obviously by a freight forwarder.
 Negotiated by Dr. Finger, the Cologne-based logistics company MBS Logistics agreed to participate – and organized and paid for the transport.
 “We are extremely grateful to MBS Logistics, in particular the board member Andreas Janetzko, for sponsoring the transport from Cologne via Hamburg to Casablanca and all the way to the mountain village,” says Dr. Nils Finger.
 Juliane Harnoth is enthusiastic about the commitment of the students: “The CI team promoted the campaign among the students, invested a lot of free time in preparation and collected and packed the donations.”